This privacy notice tells you what to expect when Mirus collects personal information. It applies to information we collect about:

 Mirus uses a third party service to help maintain the security and performance of the Mirus website.
 To deliver this service it processes the IP addresses of visitors to the Mirus website.

 We use a third party service, HubSpot, to publish our blog, which is hosted at Hubspot.com, which is hosted and run by HubSpot.
 We use a standard HubSpot service to collect information about users' activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
-We currently don’t allow comments on blog posts, but visitors can subscribe to our monthly blog updates by entering their email.
+Visitors can comment on our blogs by supplying their full name, email address and job title, and visitors can subscribe to our monthly blog updates by entering their email.
 This agreement will only subscribe them to relevant information regarding our blog and no other services.
 To sign up for further information from us, a user would need to complete a relevant more detailed form on our website.

 For more information about how HubSpot processes data, please see HubSpot’s Privacy notice.